Home/School Agreement

 - To follow the agreed class rules

-We are all committed to adhering to the above, but we can always do better and learn from when situations that may have been difficult.
-If there are any concerns/conflicts, please follow the guidance within the school’s complaints policy.
+We are all committed to adhering to the above through our open door approach, but we can always do better and learn from when situations that may have been difficult.